LeahMitchell/dataviz-project/README.md

 ## Data

-The data I propose to visualize for my project is the Marvel hero dataset.
+The data I propose to visualize for my project is the Marvel character dataset.
+It contains information about the superhero such as gender, race, skin color, eye color, and alignment.
+There are numeric based power measurements (such as strength, inteligence, or speed) that cumulate into a total score.
+There is also many specific super powers (stealth, weapons master, or super strength) that are in a binary format for each character.

 ## Prototypes